uktrade/iigb-beta-content/content/beta/industries/automotive/en_US.md

 ---
 title: "Automotive"
 ---
-The UK’s automotive industry is the fastest growing in western Europe.
-This is due to an increasing demand for UK components and a supportive business environment.
+The UK’s automotive industry is the fastest growing in Western Europe, and manufacturers want to source more components from within the UK.
+The industry’s aims to increase spending on UK components by £4 billion per year.